Makes 15 burritos

 Add another 1 tablespoon of the Seasoning Mix and the remaining ¼ cup oil to the meat and rub in well with your hands.
-Heat a 12-inch cast iron skillet over high heat until very hot, about 8 to 9 minutes.
-Using tongs, add the meat to the skillet in batches and cook until browned on both sides, about 2 to 3 minutes.
+Heat a 12-inch cast iron skillet over high heat until very hot, about 8-9 minutes.
+Using tongs, add the meat to the skillet in batches and cook until browned on both sides, about 2-3 minutes.
 (Be sure to allow the skillet to get very hot before adding each new batch of meat.)
 Remove the meat to a bowl.

-Let the skillet get very hot again, add the vegetables using a slotted spoon, and cook, tossing often with the spoon, until crisp-tender, about 4 to 5 minutes.
+Let the skillet get very hot again, add the vegetables using a slotted spoon, and cook, tossing often with the spoon, until crisp-tender, about 4-5 minutes.
 Remove the peppers and onions from the pan with a slotted spoon or tongs, leaving the liquid in the skillet and add the meat.
 Toss to mix.

 Add any liquid remaining in the marinating bowls to the skillet and cook over high heat, stirring and scraping the bottom of the skillet, until thickened.
 Pour over the meat and vegetables and toss to coat.